juanmanuel0963/golang_aws_terraform_jenkins/README.md

 ## 	Designing and documenting APIs wih OpenAPI and Swagger

 OpenAPI allows us to follow an "API-first design" approach.
-Through a configuration file, we can define the types of verbs to be executed (POST, GET, PUT, DELETE), as well as the request and response parameters.
+Through a configuration file, we can define the types of verbs to be executed (POST, GET, PUT, DELETE), as well as the request and response body parameters.

 <a href="microservices_restful_ec2/cars/api_design/cars-api.yaml" target="_blank">View the OpenAPI design file</a>